cornellsh/signal-ai/openspec/changes/refactor-to-ai-assistant/tasks.md

 This phase focuses on implementing the critical privacy-preserving components within a simulated TEE environment (for development) and preparing them for a real TEE deployment.
 These components will eventually form the "open-source privacy core."

-5.  **Design and Isolate Privacy Core Logic:**
+5.  [x] **Design the Privacy Core's Boundaries and APIs:**
-    *   **Description:** Define the strict boundaries and APIs for the "Privacy Core" — the minimal set of code responsible for Signal message decryption, initial prompt sanitization (PII stripping), Signal key management, and remote attestation integration.
-This code must be auditable and designed for TEE execution.
+    *   **Description:** Formally define the strict boundaries, interfaces, and APIs for the "Privacy Core."
+This minimal set of code will be responsible for Signal message decryption, initial prompt sanitization (PII stripping), Signal key management, and remote attestation integration.
+Document the proposed interfaces.
-    *   **Validation:** A clear architectural document (if not already part of `design.md`) detailing the Privacy Core's scope and interfaces exists.
+    *   **Validation:** A clear architectural document detailing the Privacy Core's scope and interfaces (e.g., a markdown file in the `signal_adapter` or `core` directory) exists and is approved.
-6.  **Scaffold TEE-Compatible Signal Adapter:**
+6.  [x] **Implement TEE-Compatible Signal Adapter (Privacy Core Component):**
-    *   **Description:** Implement the `signal_adapter` components (client, events, messages) designed to run within the TEE.
-This includes the logic for receiving encrypted messages and performing decryption *only within the TEE environment*.
+    *   **Description:** Based on the Privacy Core API design from Task 5, implement the `signal_adapter` components (client, events, messages) that will run within the TEE.
+This involves implementing the logic for securely receiving encrypted messages from the Event Processing Layer and performing decryption *only within this TEE-bound adapter*.
+Develop this against a development mock TEE environment.
-    *   **Validation:** Placeholder tests verify that message decryption logic is isolated and that Signal keys are not accessible outside this component.
+    *   **Validation:** Unit tests verify that message decryption logic is isolated within this component and adheres to the defined Privacy Core API.
+Signal keys are demonstrably not accessible outside this component.
-7.  **Develop Initial Prompt Sanitization (within Privacy Core):**
+7.  **Develop Initial Prompt Sanitization Logic (Privacy Core Component):**
-    *   **Description:** Implement the logic to detect and strip PII from the decrypted message content *before* it leaves the TEE for external LLM APIs.
-This will be a core component of the open-source Privacy Core.
+    *   **Description:** Implement the logic within the Privacy Core to detect and strip PII from the decrypted message content.
+This process must occur *before* the sanitized prompt leaves the TEE for interaction with external LLM APIs.
-    *   **Validation:** Unit tests demonstrate effective PII stripping for various data types.
+    *   **Validation:** Unit tests demonstrate effective PII stripping for various data types and scenarios, ensuring no PII is inadvertently exposed.
 8.  **Integrate TEE SDK and Attestation Logic (Development Mock):**
-    *   **Description:** Integrate a TEE SDK (or a mock interface for development) to manage the secure enclave.
-Implement the logic to generate attestation reports containing code measurements.
+    *   **Description:** Integrate a TEE SDK (or a mock interface for development) to manage the simulated secure enclave environment.
+Implement logic within the Privacy Core to generate mock attestation reports, including a simulated code measurement based on the Privacy Core's components.
+This mock should allow for local testing of the attestation process.
-    *   **Validation:** A development endpoint can be queried to return a mock attestation report.
+    *   **Validation:** A development endpoint or internal function can be called to return a mock attestation report, which can be verified against a predefined mock hash.
-9.  **Secure Key Provisioning Mechanism (Conceptual & Mock):**
+9.  **Define Secure Key Provisioning Mechanism (Conceptual & Mock):**
-    *   **Description:** Define the conceptual flow for secure initial provisioning of the bot's Signal private key into the TEE, ensuring the developer never has plaintext access.
-Implement a mock for local testing.
+    *   **Description:** Define and document the conceptual flow for securely provisioning the bot's Signal private key into the TEE, ensuring the developer never has plaintext access.
+This documentation should outline the steps involved and the security considerations.
+For immediate testing, implement a simple mock mechanism that simulates a secure key load, allowing development of dependent components.
-    *   **Validation:** Documentation for key provisioning process is complete.
+    *   **Validation:** Comprehensive documentation for the key provisioning process is complete.
+A basic mock function allows the `signal_adapter` to simulate key loading.

 ## Phase 3: Core Bot Functionality (Closed-Source Components)